Naatan/TabulaRasa/README.md

-This skin is to be considered pre-alpa, basically you don't want to be using it unless you're a developer interested in contributing to it.
+This skin is to be considered pre-alpha, basically you don't want to be using it unless you're a developer interested in contributing to it.

 This skin is intended to replace 90% of the base CSS in Komodo with something